dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0302.md

 Listing 3.8 shows the full program.

-Note

-A「for each」loop does not automatically loop through all elements in a two-dimensional array.
+Note: A「for each」loop does not automatically loop through all elements in a two-dimensional array.
 Instead, it loops through the rows, which are themselves one-dimensional arrays.
 To visit all elements of a two-dimensional array a, nest two loops, like this:

 Click here to view code image